 Lekki’s transport network has seen significant improvements in 2025, though traffic remains a challenge during peak hours.
 The Lekki-Epe Expressway is the main artery connecting the area to Victoria Island, Ajah, and Epe.
 Recent expansions, including additional lanes and the Lekki Coastal Road project, have eased congestion slightly, but rush-hour delays (7–10 AM and 4–8 PM) are still common.
 Smart commuters use alternative routes like Admiralty Way, Freedom Way, and Orchid Road to bypass bottlenecks.

 Public transport options include ride-hailing (Bolt, Uber), danfos (mini-buses), and okadas (motorcycles) for short distances.
 The upcoming Lagos Blue Line Rail extension to Lekki (expected by 2026) promises to revolutionize commuting.
-For those working in Victoria Island or Ikoyi, Lekki Phase 1 offers a manageable 15–25 minute drive, while Ajah can take 30–45 minutes depending on traffic.
-Ferries from Lekki-Ikoyi Link Bridge provide a faster alternative for waterfront residents.
+For those working in Victoria Island or Ikoyi, Lekki Phase 1 offers a manageable 15–25 minute drive, while Ajah can take 30–45 minutes, depending on traffic.
+Ferries fromthe Lekki-Ikoyi Link Bridge provide a faster alternative for waterfront residents.